 Science hasn’t been able to prove the existence of actual photographic memory.
 It is possible that some children display a type of photographic memory recall known as eidetic memory, but this hasn’t been conclusively proven.

-While it may not be possible to train your brain to have photographic memory, you can improve your memory through mnemonics and other techniques.
+While it may not be possible to train your brain to have a photographic memory, you can improve your memory through mnemonics and other techniques.
 Simple things like sleep and exercise also help boost memory.